GetModuleHandleA/flopperpoopy/README.md

 I think to fix the problem of spoiled pasters I need to send them back to where I started.

+I have done you guys a favor and added flushfile driver to the source so u can last a extra 5min

 This source will be the OG Oracle, it is your job to improve it.
 My firstsuggestion is to make a new menu design and fix the mouse aim.... (hint hint "void aimbot(int x, int y)" "ClosestPawn")

 If you are a devoloper and want to support my plan, you can stop releasing updated sources to github.